 Our report is filtered for North Carolina; all the visualizations on the report page show data for only North Carolina.

-By default, you can only filter on a single field with the query string.
-But you may have situations where you want to filter on multiple fields.
-One way to do this is by creating a calculated column that concatenates two fields to a single value.
+Another way to filter on multiple fields is by creating a calculated column that concatenates two fields to a single value.
 Then you can filter on that value.

 For example, we have two fields: Territory and Chain.
 In Power BI Desktop, create a new Calculated column (Field) called TerritoryChain.
 Remember that the Field name cannot have any spaces.
 Here is the DAX formula for that column.